USEPA/WNTR/documentation/installation.rst

 	The installation process differs for users and developers.
 	Installation instructions for both types are described below.

-	**For users**: 	Users can install WNTR using pip.
-	pip is a command line software tool used to install and manage Python packages.  pip can be downloaded from https://pypi.python.org/pypi/pip.
+	**For users**: 	Users can install WNTR using pip, which is a command line software tool used to install and manage Python packages.
+It can be downloaded from https://pypi.python.org/pypi/pip.

 	To install WNTR using pip, open a command prompt and run::